kdw2060/hassio-addons/hassio-addon-api-consumer/README.md

 These Node packages are automatically installed with this add-on:
 - Axios (to handle the http requests)
-- Cheerio (handy if the data you're consuming is html/txt)
+- Cheerio (handy if the data you're consuming is html or xml)
-- ics-to-json (because I have a private consumer that processes vcal data)
 - Node-cron (to schedule the sensor updates)
 - Moment (handy for processing date-related data)